jaimevalasek/JVBase/README.md

 ================
 Create By: Jaime Marcelo Valasek

-Modulo base to use a structure Mapper Service and the ZF2
+Module base to use a structure Mapper Service and the ZF2

 Start program with a structure ready.
-Advisable to use the Modulo JVBase for beginners and / or people who have no knowledge of how to build a well structured project.
+Advisable to use the Module JVBase for beginners and / or people who have no knowledge of how to build a well structured project.

 Installation
 -----